Green's boundary relation model in a Krein space: Preliminaries and introduction

 In Section \ref{s4}, in addition to Definition \ref{definition24}, some properties of the Green's boundary relation are proved.
-For example, in Proposition \ref{proposition28}, a condition on the GBR that is equivalent to existence of the symmetric closed relation $S\subseteq \mathcal{K}^{2}$ that satisfies $ S^{+}=\overline{\dom}\, \Gamma \subseteq \mathcal{K}^{2}$ is given.
-This way, a Green's boundary relation model is created in which we can fit all kinds of boundary triples, including ordinary, unitary, and other well known triples, see e.g. \cite{DM1, DM2, DHM}.
+For example, in Proposition \ref{proposition28}, a condition on the GBR that is equivalent to the existence of the symmetric closed relation $S\subseteq \mathcal{K}^{2}$ that satisfies $ S^{+}=\overline{\dom}\, \Gamma \subseteq \mathcal{K}^{2}$ is given.
+This means that a general model is created, the Green's boundary model, in which we can fit all kinds of already defined boundary triples, including ordinary, isometric, unitary and others; see e.g., \cite{DM1, DM2, DHM}.

-In Section \ref{s6}, for the given Krein spaces $X$ and $Y$, the Krein space $\left( X\times Y, \left[ .,. \right]_{X\times Y} \right)$ is introduced.
-This space is used to prove Proposition \ref{proposition34}, a generalization to the Krein space $\mathcal{K}$ of the \cite[Proposition 1.3.2]{BDHS} which holds for a Hilbert space.
-The Krein space $\left( X\times Y, \left[ .,. \right]_{X\times Y} \right)$ is also used to prove some other statements.
-This space has some nice properties; for example an isometric (unitary) relation $V:X\rightarrow Y$ is a neutral manifold (hyper-maximal neutral subspace, respectively) in the Krein space $X\times Y$, see Propositions \ref{proposition38}.